Rexy Mainaky

-Rexy Ronald Mainaky (born 9 March 1968) is a former men's doubles badminton world champion from Indonesia who is often simply known as Rexy.
+Rexy Ronald Mainaky (born 9 March 1968), simply known as Rexy, is an Indonesian badminton coach and former player.
+He was men's doubles badminton world champion who is often simply known as Rexy.
 He won the men's doubles Olympic gold medal in 1996 with Ricky Subagja.
 As of October 2021, he was appointed as the new deputy coaching director of the Badminton Association of Malaysia.

 Career

 During the 1990s Mainaky and fellow countryman Ricky Subagja formed the most internationally successful team of the decade.
 Both noted for their quickness and power, Mainaky and Subagja won over thirty international titles together, including all of badminton's major championships at least once.
 They captured Olympic gold at Atlanta in 1996, the then biennial IBF World Championships in 1995 at Lausanne, Switzerland, and the venerable All-England Championships back to back in 1995 and 1996.
 A partial listing of their victories includes the China (1992), Indonesia (1993, 1994, 1998, 1999), Malaysia (1993, 1994, 1997), Korea (1995, 1996), and Denmark (1998) Opens; the World Badminton Grand Prix (1992, 1994, 1996), the Badminton World Cup (1993, 1995, 1997), and the quadrennial Asian Games (1994, 1998).

 Mainaky and Subagja were bronze medalists at the 1997 IBF World Championships in Glasgow.
 They were eliminated in the quarterfinals at both the 1992 and 2000 Olympics.
 Mainaky won the 2000 Asian Badminton Championships with another Indonesian doubles maestro, Tony Gunawan.
 He was a member of consecutive world champion Indonesian Thomas Cup (men's international) teams in 1994, 1996, 1998, and 2000.

+Five of seven children in the Mainaky family, Rexy, Richard, Marleve, Rionny and Karel, were part of the Indonesian national shuttling team in the 1990s and nowadays they still have a hand in the sport, though courtside as badminton coaches.

 He is currently the doubles director of coaching of the Badminton Association of Malaysia.